michaeljclark/glkitty/README.md

 - `src/kitty_gears.c` - OS Mesa kitty port of the public domain gears demo.
 - `src/kitty_util.h` - kitty and terminal request response and IO helpers.
 - `src/linmath.h` - public domain linear algebra header functions.

+### kitty_gears

+_kitty_gears_ uses off-screen OpenGL to render images into a buffer and then send them to the kitty terminal using the terminal graphics protocol.
+The demo uses poll to capture keyboard input and kitty protocol responses while rendering and transmitting double buffered Base64 encoded images.
+ZLib compression is enabled with the the `-z` flag.

+### gl1_gears

+_gl1_gears_ is the OpenGL 1.0 port of gears using immediate mode vertices, call lists and the fixed function lighting model.
+This code is derived from the gears port included with GLFW.

+### gl2_gears

+_gl2_gears_ is the OpenGL 2.0 port of gears using GLSL shaders.
+It has been ported to use Wolfgang Draxinger's `"linmath.h"` `mat4x4` for constructing the model, view and projection matrices. `"gl2_util.h"` contains shader loading and a simple vertex and index buffer implementation.
+The code uses vertex array objects and vertex buffer objects.

+## Keyboard Navigation

+- `q` - quit
+- `x` - toggle animation on/off
+- `C` and `c` - zoom in or out
+- `Z` and `z` - rotate around Z-axis
+- `w`, `a`, `s` and `d` - rotate around X-axis and Y-axis

 ## Licensing Information